 Instant gratification.
 That’s what we want.
 It’s the concept we’ve grown accustomed to with technology’s rapid growth.
 We place an order and expect said order to be fulfilled in a few minutes (fast food) to a few days (Amazon Prime).
 Patience is becoming a scarce virtue in our society.
 We’ve forgotten what it’s like to wait or have free time.
 We expect our days to be stocked with distractions, deadlines, and multi-tasking, especially during our workweek.
 We want to be busy.
 Without busyness, we’re left twiddling our thumbs and losing a staring contest with the clock on our computer screen.

 I’ve fallen victim to instant gratification.
-In the last several years, I’ve lived my life in fast forward.
-I was pushing myself to learn new things, go above and beyond on assignments, and continuously search for the next step.
-First, my focus was getting through the drudgery of high school, and then I quickly moved to a junior college environment and kicked butt in the academic reputation department.
-After that, it was choosing where to spend two years knocking out my BA.
-Then after that, it was all about job hunting and finding the first professional stepping stone.
+For the past few years, I’ve lived life in fast forward: pushing myself to learn new things, put in 100% on assignments and continuously search for the next step.
+First, my focus was getting through the drudgery of high school, and then I quickly transitioned to a junior college and kicked butt in academics.
+After that, it was about choosing where to spend two years knocking out my BA.
+After that, it was all about job hunting and finding the first professional stepping stone.

 “When you delay instant gratification, you’ll experience long-term satisfaction.”

 This week I started my first big-girl job.
 The first week of any job is always the same: getting used to your surroundings, meeting your co-workers, and realizing you have no idea what you’re doing.
 My first few days were boring as heck… no deadlines, projects or meetings.
 It’s been a lot of thumb-twiddling, ear-bud popping and website reading.
 During the first couple days I felt frustrated.
 Each day felt longer than the last, and I kept glancing at the time.
 I knew the root of my frustration: instant gratification.